t-smift/tweeter/README.md

 3. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.
+5. You should be able to submit new tweets for a randomly generated user and username.
+6. The app will resize and shift its layout to ensure excellent display accross all popular modern viewport widths.
+7. New tweets will be logged at the top of the list, and will remain as long as the server is running.